Owned and operated by East Boldre Community Stores Limited

 David was born to Robert (an agricultural labourer) and Mary (nee Peckham) who, according to the baptismal certificate lived in Ower when David was baptised on 10th June 1832 at Fawley church.
 He was the eldest of their children.

-The 1841 census shows the David (9) living in Beaulieu Rails with his parents and siblings Ellen (7), Charles (5) and Edward (2).
+The 1841 census shows David (9) living in Beaulieu Rails with his parents and siblings Ellen (7), Charles (5) and Edward (2).

 By 1851 David (18) and Charles (14) are working as agricultural labourers have four more younger siblings - sister Ellen has left home and is a servant at Thorns Farm, Beaulieu.